mialkin/docs/csharp/extension-method.md

 # Extension method

-An **extension method** is a static methods defined in a static class, and called as if it was instance method of the type being extended.
+An [↑ extension method](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) is a static methods defined in a static class, and called as if it was instance method of the type being extended.

 Extension methods enable you to "add" methods to existing types without creating a new derived type, recompiling, or otherwise modifying the original type.
 For client code written in C#, there's no apparent difference between calling an extension method and the methods defined in a type.